drewww/breach/docs/plan.md

 Q: How do Displays fit in?
 I recall passing Displays around scenes, which we may want to retool.

-1. An ImageScene class that takes a base image.
+1. An ImageState class that takes a base image.
 Add a shared(?) keyboard map for navigation.
 (This is for title screen, victory, death, instructions, etc.)
-2. The GameScene which is heavily custom.
+2. The PlayState which is heavily custom.
 Eventually there will probably also be MenuScenes and LoadoutScene or ShopScene or whatever.

+# Miscellaneous

+1. Find a better 32x32 font??
+This has been weirdly hard.
+   a. alternatively, use the 20x20 CP437 but scale it so they're in the middle of 32x32 cells.
+   b. or, build out a simple tile map and focus on trying atlas as a toolchain and make some simple items so we're back visual again.
+(I like the simplicity of ASCII for prototyping and bring in graphics later, but the complete lack of an acceptable 32x32 font has been a real blocker for this.) c.
+1. System play:
+   a.
+Smoke that disperses over time and blocks vision
+   b.
+Fire that spreads(?) and does damage but does not block vision
+   c.
+Oil spill??
+Something that you can't move through, but you can see through?
+Spikes on the floor?
+   d.
+Doors??
+Open when you get close??
+   e.
+Something slipping?